jameseditor/james-slone-portfolio/ReadMe.md

 - [ ] fill out content on project pages
 - [x] ~~add the first draft of the meal shortfilm and the ideas docs~~
 - [ ] full screen videos when played
+- [ ] make my resume into a page, make skiplinks to all the sections,